alibaba/git-repo-go-doc/content/en/docs/single-repo/git-peer-review.md

     #         4e599aa284ed64ba12ba1b5b06fbbd3199846434

-The first section of the text is used for input options for `git pr`.
+The first section of the text is used for adding options for `git pr`.
 Lines begin with the character "#" are comments.
-Please do not change these comments, for `git-repo` needs to find parameter names in the comments.
+Please do not change these comments, for `git pr` needs to find parameter names in the comments.

-+ Below the line started with "# [Title]", add one-line title.
++ Below the line started with "# [Title]", add one-line title for the code review to be generated.
-+ Below the line started with "# [Description]", add description.
++ Below the line started with "# [Description]", add description for the code review to be generated.
 + Below the line started with "# [Issue]", add issue number for reference.
-+ Below the line started with "# [Reviewer]", add reviewers (one reviewer on each line, or separated by comma).
++ Below the line started with "# [Reviewer]", add reviewers (one reviewer on each line, or separated by commas).
 + Below the line started with "# [Cc]", add watchers.
 + Below the line started with "# [Draft]", input "yes" to turn on draft mode.

-The second section lists branches of the current project that are ready to publish for each project.
-Uncomment the branches you want to publish. `git-repo` will create code reviews for these publish branches.
+The second section lists branches of the current project that are ready to publish.
+Uncomment the branches you want to publish, and `git pr` will create code reviews for these branches.

-If no branch is ready for publish (all branches are comment out), `git pr` will abort.
+If no branch is ready to publish (all branches are commented out), `git pr` will abort.

-Save the content and quit the editor, will start to send local commits to remote server to create/update code review.
+Save the content and quit the editor, `git pr` will continue to send local commits to remote server to create/update a code review.

-### 1.6 Result of creating/updating code review
+### 1.6 Result of creating/updating a code review

-The result of creating/updating code review will be displayed.
+After executing `git pr` successfully, will show message of creating/updating a code review.
 The following message is an example of Alibaba code platform:

     remote: +----------------------------------------------------------------+
     remote: | Merge Request #7937 was created or updated.                    |